 Some dining locations offer special meals for Easter.
 Prices for meals will be at peak prices, so a bit more expensive than normal if you are paying out of pocket.
 I recommend the following places to dine on Easter.
 Times and offerings are subject change without notice.

-Make sure to make your Advanced Dining Reservations early as dining on holidays tend to fill up faster.
+Make sure to make your Advanced Dining Reservations early as dining on holidays tends to fill up faster.

 - 1900 Park Fare at the Grand Floridian Easter Brunch 12:45 p.m. – 2:15 p.m.